cognigami/idb-example/index.md

 	</script>
 ```

 2\.
-In your `openDB()` function, call the `open()` method on IndexedDB to open a database.
+In your `openDB()` function, call the `open()` method on the IndexedDB object to open a database.
 Specify the name and the version number of the database schema.
 If the database does not exist, IndexedDB creates a database with the name that you specify in the request.

 ```
 		let db;